 This course uses a semester-long experiential approach designed to engage students in performing real-life and business-related tasks in French.
 In the course, students progress from performing internship-search related activities to working as an intern for a sustainable travel organization.
 Analysis of work-related protocols, written and oral communications, CVs, and jobs provide opportunities to develop interpersonal, interpretive and presentational skills as well as engage a critical reflection on local, political, historical and economic factors that affect tourism in French-speaking countries.

-FR 424: Globalization, Marketing and Business (Dr. April Stevens)
+FR 424: Globalization, Marketing and Communication (Dr. Isabelle Drewelow)

 This course focuses on a semester-long experiential simulation designed to connect students with current real-world marketing and digital practices in French.
 With a partner, students create their own fictitious company selling a fictitious product.
 Throughout the semester, they progress through several collaborative and individual tasks culminating with the co-construction of their company website.
 Analysis of written, audio, and video communications, advertising, and marketing material, navigation of French company websites, study of French corporate businesses and cultures, and comparisons of marketing strategies and practices develop students’ multimodal, multidimensional, linguistics, and intercultural skills while also engaging reflections on issues of global versus local markets.